allegroai/clearml-docs/docs/faq.md

 #### Can I use ClearML with scikit-learn?   <a id="use-scikit-learn"></a>

 Yes! `scikit-learn` is supported.
-Everything you do is logged.
 ClearML automatically logs models which are stored using `joblib`.
-See the scikit-learn examples with [Matplotlib](guides/frameworks/scikit-learn/sklearn_matplotlib_example.md) and [Joblib](guides/frameworks/scikit-learn/sklearn_joblib_example.md).
+For more information, see [scikit-learn](integrations/scikit_learn.md).

 ## ClearML Configuration